morozov312/morozov312/README.md

 ## Hello world :wave:
 Welcome to my page!
-I'm Alexander - front-end deveoper.
+I'm Alexander - Frontend deveoper.
 Here I sometimes post my pet projects.
 Maybe some will be useful or interesting to you.
 If you liked any of them - dont forget star it :sparkles:
 Have a nice day :eyes:
 ## My stack